PostgreSQL Source Code git master

 #define BKI_LOOKUP(catalog)

-Definition: genbki.h:46
+Definition genbki.h:46

 #define BKI_DEFAULT(value)

-Definition: genbki.h:35
+Definition genbki.h:35

 #define BKI_LOOKUP_OPT(catalog)

-Definition: genbki.h:47
+Definition genbki.h:47

 FormData_pg_aggregate

-References BKI_DEFAULT, BKI_LOOKUP, and BKI_LOOKUP_OPT.
+References BKI_DEFAULT, BKI_LOOKUP, BKI_LOOKUP_OPT, and fb().

 ◆ DECLARE_TOAST()